Ramadan Wellness: Science-Backed Suhoor, Iftar & Fasting Protocols

 The Bottom Line

-Ramadan is arguably the world's largest natural biohacking experiment.
-With some strategic optimization — proper suhoor nutrition, gentle iftar protocols, and smart supplementation — you can emerge from the month healthier, leaner, and more metabolically flexible than you went in.
+Ramadan is arguably the world's largest natural fasting protocol.
+With strategic optimization — proper suhoor nutrition, gentle iftar protocols, and smart supplementation — you can emerge from the month healthier, leaner, and more metabolically flexible than you went in.

 The ancient wisdom was ahead of the science.
-We're just now catching up.
+The opportunity is to combine both.

 Continue Reading